 The School will consider the applicant's undergraduate academic record and his scores on the Graduate Record Examination or Graduate Management Admissions Test.
-When possible, the School may request an interview with the applicant to further aid in the evaluation of the gualifications of the student.
+The School may request an interview with the applicant to further aid in the evaluation of the qualifications of the student.

-The screening committees of all schools are currently using a formula which weighs the undergraduate academic average and the Graduate Record Examination score or other appropriate test scores.
+The screening committees of all schools use a formula which weighs the undergraduate academic average and the Graduate Record Examination score or other appropriate test scores.

-On the basis of the formula, and the other considerations enumerated above, the committee may recommend the admission of the applicant, the denial of admission, or it may recommend that validating work be done before a recommendation of admission or denial of admission is made by the committee.
+On the basis of the formula and the other considerations enumerated above, the committee may recommend the admission of the applicant, the denial of admission, or it may recommend that validating work be done before either a recommendation of admission or denial of admission is made by the committee.